 Scientists are studying vitamin A to understand how it affects health.
 Here are some examples of what this research has shown.

 People who eat a lot of foods containing beta-carotene might have a lower risk of certain kinds of cancer, such as lung cancer or prostate cancer.
 But studies to date have not shown that vitamin A or beta-carotene supplements can help prevent cancer or lower the chances of dying from this disease.
 In fact, studies show that smokers who take high doses of beta-carotene supplements have an increased risk of lung cancer.

 Age-Related Macular Degeneration

 Age-related macular degeneration (AMD), or the loss of central vision as people age, is one of the most common causes of vision loss in older people.
-Among people with AMD, a supplement containing large doses of beta-carotene combined with other antioxidants, zinc, and copper has shown promise for slowing down the rate of vision loss.
+Among people with AMD, a supplement containing antioxidants, zinc, and copper with or without beta-carotene has shown promise for slowing down the rate of vision loss.

 When children with vitamin A deficiency (which is rare in North America) get measles, the disease tends to be more severe.
 In these children, taking supplements with high doses of vitamin A can shorten the fever and diarrhea caused by measles.
 These supplements can also lower the risk of death in children with measles who live in developing countries where vitamin A deficiency is common.

 Yes, high intakes of some forms of vitamin A can be harmful.